yasxEd/HiveApp/README.md

 # Smart Home App

-Welcome to the Smart Home App!
+Welcome to Hive App!
 This app allows you to control and monitor your smart home devices with ease.

 <img src="lib/HiveScreenshots&Vid/logo.png" alt="Home Screen" width="200">